contrust/cvs/README.md

 ## Usage

+All the commands should be run from directory where command 'init' was executed.

 | Command | Description |
 | --- | --- |
 | python3 -m cvs -h | Show help message |